AmodLele/practice-cat-facts/README.md

 Ha ha, fooled you.
 There's no such thing as a lonely cat.
 They like being alone.

-Lonely or not, cats are godless killing machines.
+Lonely or not, cats are machines that kill dragons.